-To that end, the size of your organization does play a role in how large your IC team should be and perhaps influences how many of each role you need — but there is not currently a standard, direct correlation between the size of the organization and the maturity of their internal communications function.
+To that end, the size of your organization does play a role in how large your IC team should be and perhaps influences how many of each role you need.
+But there isn't currently a standard, direct correlation between the size of the organization and the maturity of their internal communications function.

-What does the ideal IC function or team look like?
+What does the ideal internal comms function or team look like?

-What the ideal internal communications function looks like in your organization really depends on the size of the business and, more importantly, how seriously it takes communicating internally with its people.
+What the ideal internal communications function looks like in your organization really depends on the size of the business.
+More importantly, it's up to how seriously it takes the commitment to communicate internally with its people.

-To determine what roles and scope your internal communications team needs to maximize their impact on business goals, it’s helpful to first review what kinds of tasks usually are put to internal communications teams.
+To determine what roles and scope your internal communications team needs to maximize its impact on business goals, it’s helpful to first review what kinds of tasks are usually given to internal communications teams.

 Common tasks and responsibilities of an internal communications team

-In my experience, here are just some of the most common areas of focus for internal communication teams:
+In my experience, here are just some of the most common areas of focus for the internal comms function:

 1. Managing internal communication channels

-Managing these channels could include creating, scheduling and posting content, reviewing and reporting on engagement metrics, maintaining editorial calendars, researching and developing stories, shooting videos, and otherwise contributing.
+Managing these channels could include creating, scheduling and posting content, reviewing and reporting on engagement metrics, maintaining editorial calendars, researching and developing stories, shooting videos, and otherwise contributing to IC efforts.

 2. Supporting external campaigns with an internal spin

-The role of internal communications in supporting external campaigns should not be overlooked — employees are drivers of culture and can be powerful advocates for your brand and products.
+The role of internal communications in supporting external campaigns shouldn't be overlooked.
+Employees are drivers of culture and can be powerful advocates for your brand and products.